 - ACCOUNT_ACTIVATION_DAYS This is the number of days users will have to activate their accounts after registering.
 Failing to activate during that period will leave the account inactive (and possibly subject to deletion).
 This setting is required, and must be an integer. - REGISTRATION_OPEN A boolean (either True or False) indicating whether registration of new accounts is currently permitted.
-This setting is optional, and a default of True will be assumed if it is not supplied. - INCLUDE_REGISTER_URL A boolean (either True or False) indicating whether the view for registering accounts should be included in the urlpatterns of the application backend.

-REGISTRATION_FORM A string dotted path to the desired registration form.
+This setting is optional, and a default of True will be assumed if it is not supplied. - INCLUDE_AUTH_URLS A boolean (either True or False) indicating whether auth urls (mapped to django. contrib.auth.views) should be included in the urlpatterns of the application backend. - INCLUDE_REGISTER_URL A boolean (either True or False) indicating whether the view for registering accounts should be included in the urlpatterns of the application backend. - REGISTRATION_FORM A string dotted path to the desired registration form.